Gilbert N. Lewis: Thermodynamics

 Most of Lewis’ lasting interests originated during his Harvard years.
-The most important was thermodynamics, a subject in which Lewis was very active at that time.
+The most important was thermodynamics, a subject in which his doctoral advisor Richards was very active at that time.
 Although most of the important thermodynamic relations were known by 1895, they were seen as isolated equations, and had not yet been rationalized as a logical system, from which, given one relation, the rest could be derived.
 Moreover, these relations were inexact, applying only to ideal chemical systems.
 These were two outstanding problems of theoretical thermodynamics.
 In two long and ambitious theoretical papers in 1900 and 1901, Lewis tried to provide a solution.
 Lewis introduced the thermodynamic concept of activity and coined the term "fugacity".
 His new idea of fugacity, or "escaping tendency", was a function with the dimensions of pressure which expressed the tendency of a substance to pass from one chemical phase to another.
 Lewis believed that fugacity was the fundamental principle from which a system of real thermodynamic relations could be derived.
 This hope was not realized, though fugacity did find a lasting place in the description of real gases.

 Lewis’ early papers also reveal an unusually advanced awareness of J. W. Gibbs's and P. Duhem's ideas of free energy and thermodynamic potential.
 These ideas were well known to physicists and mathematicians, but not to most practical chemists, who regarded them as abstruse and inapplicable to chemical systems.
 Most chemists relied on the familiar thermodynamics of heat (enthalpy) of Berthelot, Ostwald, and Van ’t Hoff, and the calorimetric school.
 Heat of reaction is not, of course, a measure of the tendency of chemical changes to occur, and Lewis realized that only free energy and entropy could provide an exact chemical thermodynamics.
 He derived free energy from fugacity; he tried, without success, to obtain an exact expression for the entropy function, which in 1901 had not been defined at low temperatures.
 Richards too tried and failed, and not until Nernst succeeded in 1907 was it possible to calculate entropies unambiguously.
 Although Lewis’ fugacity-based system did not last, his early interest in free energy and entropy proved most fruitful, and much of his career was devoted to making these useful concepts accessible to practical chemists.

 At Harvard, Lewis also wrote a theoretical paper on the thermodynamics of blackbody radiation in which he postulated that light has a pressure.
 He later revealed that he had been discouraged from pursuing this idea by his older, more conservative colleagues, who were unaware that Wilhelm Wien and others were successfully pursuing the same line of thought.
 Lewis’ paper remained unpublished; but his interest in radiation and quantum theory, and (later) in relativity, sprang from this early, aborted effort.
 From the start of his career, Lewis regarded himself as both chemist and physicist.